 About five times a year the Pinchpenny Press (PPP) editorial board publishes chapbook-size books written by Goshen College students, faculty members or friends of the college.
 Publications include collections of student work, such as the literary arts journal Red Cents, as well as books authored by individual students.
 Normally published in editions of 100, Pinchpenny Press books are sold primarily on campus for $3 to $8 each.
-The Pinchpenny editorial committee consists of two GC English department faculty and five students including the Horswell Fellow.
+The Pinchpenny editorial committee consists of GC English department faculty and students, including the Horswell Fellow.

 - To order a PPP book, contact the English department at email@example.com

 - How to publish a PPP book